-Other STDs, like gonorrhea, have become resistant to treatments, so you’ll need the expert advice from your doctor to figure out the best treatment plan for you.
+Other STDs, like gonorrhea, have become resistant to treatments.
+Therefore, you’ll need expert advice from your doctor to figure out the best treatment plan for you.
 It’s this sort of advice that you won’t get with an inexpensive, incomplete STD testing kit that comes in the mail.

 Remember that a positive test isn’t the end of the world.
-It may feel discouraging and maybe even devastating in the moment, but your Statcare doctor will have answers and steps to take so that you can live as normal a life as possible with your new status.
+It may feel discouraging at the moment.
+However, your Statcare doctor will have answers.
+There are steps that you can take to live as normal a life as possible with an STD.
+We have answers.

 After Your First STD Testing Appointment

 Once you’re done with your first STD testing appointment, it’s time to schedule the next one.
-Although STD testing is not like a physical where you need to get tested every year, it is important to get tested regularly.
-You’ll want to schedule an STD testing appointment before you engage in sexual activity with a new person and after your partner engages in sexual activity with a new person.
+With STD testing, you won’t necessarily need to get tested every year.
+However, it is important to have regular STD testing.
+You’ll want to schedule an STD testing appointment before you engage in sexual activity with a new person.
+If you or your partner engage in sexual activity with a new person, have another test.
 If this sounds overly cautious, it’s because we want you to be healthy for as long as possible.
 Knowing your status is a key element to a healthy life.
 And once you finish your first STD testing experience, it gets much easier.
 You may even to look forward to getting a clean bill of health rather than dreading the appointment entirely.

 If you’re ready to set up your first STD testing appointment come into your local Statcare.
 We’re open for extended hours every day, including holidays.
-Start the New Year knowing your status and get tested for STDs today.
+Start the New Year knowing your status by getting STD testing.